 Factors that influence the effects of deceleration are the initial rate of speed, the distance covered – and time consumed – in deceleration, the direction of forces, as well as the area of distribution.

-Ready for a quick science lesson?
+Ready for a quick physics lesson?
 Stay with us.

 If you were to throw an apple out of a window, the effects of Earth’s gravity would have it falling at a rate of 9.81 m/s2.
 That means after one second it’ll fall at an average speed of 9.81 m/s.
 After two seconds, it’ll be falling at 19.62 m/s, and so on, until it hits terminal velocity.